Patrick O. Jefferson

-Patrick O'Neal Jefferson (born November 18, 1968) is a Democratic member of the Louisiana House of Representatives for the 11th district, which includes Bienville, Claiborne, and Lincoln parishes.
+Patrick O'Neal Jefferson (born November 18, 1968) was a Democratic member of the Louisiana House of Representatives for the 11th district, which includes Bienville, Claiborne, and Lincoln parishes.
 Jefferson is an attorney in private practice in Arcadia, Louisiana.

 Jefferson graduated in 1990 from the historically black Dillard University in New Orleans.

-Opposition to Marriage and Conscience Act

 Jefferson ran unopposed for reelection to the House in the October 24, 2015, primary election.